JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 e[i+3] = ev[3];
 {% endcoderay %}

-The second problem is this code is not generic; if you migrate from SSE to AVX, you'll have to update the initialization of your wrapper so it takes 8 floats; the same for storing your vector4f in scalar results.
+The second problem is that this code is not generic; if you migrate from SSE to AVX, you'll have to update the initialization of your wrapper so it takes 8 floats; the same for storing your vector4f in scalar results.

 What we need here is a way to load float into vector4f and to store vector4f into floats that doesn't